 How long will Spotter continue in the dark?

 Spotter will run through the night of course.
 So during normal deployments, even at higher latitudes and overcast conditions, Spotter can run continuously.
-If you put it in absolute darkness it will run out of power in about 6 days if started from a full battery.
+If you put it in absolute darkness it will run out of power in about 10.5 days if started from a full battery.
 Spotter is fully solar powered, so even if you drain the battery completely, put it in the sun (or outside during the day), and it will start running again, usually within 15 minutes.
 If the system for some reason runs out of power, it simply goes to sleep.
-Once it’s in the light again, it comes back and will pick up where it left of.
+Once it’s in the light again, it comes back and will pick up where it left off.
 No big deal.

-Do I have to service spotter?
+Do I have to service Spotter?